 ATTENTION-THIS IS NOT JUST FOR ECON MAJORS!
 (Open to all majors)

-The Colby College Career Center, Passionate Alumni and Parents, and Alumni Relations/Development will be hosting the third annual PAVING THE ROAD TO A FUTURE IN FINANCE (a day-long event) in Boston at the Seaport Hotel (1 Seaport Lane) on Tuesday, October 18, 2016 (last day of fall break).
+The Colby College Career Center, Passionate Alumni and Parents, and the office of Engagement and Annual Philanthropy will be hosting the fifth annual PAVING THE ROAD TO A FUTURE IN FINANCE (a day-long event) in Boston at the Seaport Hotel (1 Seaport Lane) on Tuesday, October 18, 2016 (last day of fall break).

 What We Provide:

 - An exclusive opportunity to spend the day with over 100 alums/parents with over 2000 years of combined experience in financial service professions.

 - An unparalleled chance to network with passionate professionals who are looking to hire liberal arts graduates to fill full-time and internship positions.

 - A broad perspective on how to approach the process of finding your first job and how to think about career choice.

 - A session to practice interviewing with professionals in the field who will provide immediate feedback.

 - NEW for 2016: Live interviewing for full time and internship positions.
 Companies interviewing TBA.